Snowflake-Labs/Excelerator/README.md

 This step is only needed to enable the "Data Type Auto-generation" feature when adding a new table or column.
 Without the stored procedures, you'll have to define the data types for each new column.

-If you have access to the Snowflake web interface and a role with elevated privileges such as "ACCOUNTADMIN", you can run `SnowflakeExcelAddin_Stored_Procedures.sql`.
+If you have access to the Snowflake web interface and a role with elevated privileges such as "ACCOUNTADMIN", you can run `SnowflakeExcelAdd-In_Stored_Procedures.sql`.
 If you don't have access, then contact your Snowflake DBA and have them run the script for you.
-This script will need to be run in the same database that you login into with the Excel Addin, which we discuss below.
+This script will need to be run in the same database that you login into with the Excel Add-In, which we discuss below.

 ### Step 2: Set Required Privileges